 The benefit of in-person classes is that you’ll have the opportunity to work on real customers’ locks and keys – giving you invaluable hands-on experience.
-Take a peek at this handy list of schools curated by The Associated Locksmiths of America.

 While licensure requirements vary by state, background checks and drug screenings are a regular part of the hiring process.
 It makes sense if you think about it.
 People are letting you into their homes, places of business, cars, and more—so ensuring clients’ safety is of utmost importance.